BigosKAR/6502_Emulator/README.md

 ## Features

 - **All instructions included**: This project includes all processor instructions, which have been taken from: [6502 Instructions](https://www.pagetable.com/c64ref/6502/?tab=2).
 All instructions are also split among different categories in different folders (categories are the same as on the website)
 - **Execution**: There is no text editor that is included to compile 6502 assembly code.
-The user will have to manually load the instructions and operands into memory (can be seen in main.c)
+The user will have to manually load the instructions and operands into memory (can be seen in cpu.c)
 - **Compilation**: This project utilizes make to build the project (GCC for compiling).

 ### How to use the emulator?